SAME-Project/SAME-Infra/README.md

 - if we could fork and centralize and share code (with a similar pattern as the k3s work), that would be hugely valuable.

 ## Target Local,Cloud & Owners
-- Google Cloud Platform - Gabe Weiss
+- Google Cloud Platform -
-- Amazon Web Services - Jeremy Wallace (?)
+- Amazon Web Services -
-- Microsoft Azure - Paul DeCarlo
+- Microsoft Azure -
 - Nuno De Carmo (https://twitter.com/nunixtech)
 - Ralph Squillace  (https://twitter.com/ralph_squillace)
 - Alessandro Festa (https://twitter.com/bringyourownai)